工匠工藝

 Often executed within churches and by specialized groups, goldwork was revered as a fine art due to its historical significance and intricate craftsmanship.
 Primarily accessible to the upper classes and wealthy patrons who could afford such artistic embroidery, the threads initially comprised pure gold, wrapped around animal and human hair.
 However, due to the brittleness of gold, silk, animal gut, paper, or parchment became preferred wrapping materials.
 Early craftsmanship was entirely manual, resulting in high costs.

-3. Su Embroidery
+3. Shu Embroidery